 Applying for multiple scholarships can get confusing, especially when juggling different requirements and due dates.
 The key is to stay organized and create a system for managing scholarships.

 Many scholarships have similar requirements, so keep digital copies of important documents, like your most recent transcript, a reference letter and a list of your extracurricular activities.
 To stay organized, use a spreadsheet to track deadlines and set calendar reminders a week before the application is due.
-Keeping all of this information in one place will make it easier to apply for more awards.
-The more scholarships you apply for, the easier it will be to find money for school, so try to apply for as many as you qualify for.
+Keeping all this information in one place will make it easier to apply for more awards.
+The more scholarships you apply for, the easier it will be to find the money for school, so try to apply for as many as you qualify for.